-“Potoo sees Connecticut, and Norwalk specifically as a hub for high tech startup and is proud to be part of the community,” said Fred Dimyan, CEO and co-founder of Potoo Solutions.
+“POTOO sees Connecticut, and Norwalk specifically as a hub for a high tech startup and is proud to be part of the community,” said Fred Dimyan, CEO and co-founder of POTOO Solutions.

-Joined by local and state public officials and economic development leaders, participants in today’s tech biz roundtable included CEOs from Potoo Solutions, Phlatbed App, Bestest App, and TaxCloud.
-In addition to the Connecticut Department of Economic and Community Development and the Norwalk Economic and Community Development Office, the UConn Center for the Advancement of Business Analytics contributed to the conversation on strengthen the state’s tech ecosystem.
+Joined by local and state public officials and economic development leaders, participants in today’s tech biz roundtable included CEOs from POTOO Solutions, Phlatbed App, Bestest App, and TaxCloud.
+In addition to the Connecticut Department of Economic and Community Development and the Norwalk Economic and Community Development Office, the UConn Center for the Advancement of Business Analytics contributed to the conversation on strengthening the state’s tech ecosystem.

 About the State Treasurer’s Economic Empowerment Listening Tour

 The purpose of the statewide Economic Empowerment listening tour is to tap into the knowledge, insights, and feedback of different industry and community voices on ways to strengthen our economy and the financial wellbeing of families in Connecticut.
 The tour is covering a variety of financial issues including workforce development & job creation, K-12 financial literacy education, personal finance, retirement security, college financing, homeownership, business startups & entrepreneurship, community banking, credit counseling & tax assistance, among other economic issues.
 Feedback from the listening tour will inform the work and priorities of the Office of the Treasurer.